flux-framework/flux-core/doc/man1/flux-jobs.rst

 Additionally, the custom job formatter supports a set of special conversion flags.
 Conversion flags follow the format field and are used to transform the value before formatting takes place.
-Currently, the following conversion flags are supported by *flux-jobs*:
+Currently, the following conversion flags are supported by :program:`flux jobs`:

 **!D**
    convert a timestamp field to ISO8601 date and time (e.g. 2020-01-07T13:31:00).